How To Store Carrots To Keep Them Fresher For Longer

 What About The Carrot Tops?

-Did you know that the green carrot tops are in fact edible?
+Did you know that the green carrot tops are, in fact, edible?
 It’s true!
 They are densely packed full of nutrients, so it’s not something you want to compost in a hurry.

 The fronds can be used to make carrot top pesto or added to a soup.
 They also work well raw in salads – try this carrot top salad recipe!